AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

      - In the **Security mode** section, select the **Pre-Shared Key** mode:
          - In the **Key identity** field, type `test_device`
          - In the **Key** field, type the shared secret used in the device-server authentication.

+        !!!
+Note
+            This is your own password which you will need further.

 0. Click the **Add device** button and **Confirm** in the confirmation pop-up.
 0. While in the **Connect your device** step, follow the [next section](#configure-the-client) to run the client and connect.